dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning.md

 > Privacy is like

-Is the data communicated through federated learning really anonymus and secured?
+Is the data communicated through federated learning really anonymous and secured?
 There are primarily two methods, namely secure aggregation and differential privacy to ensure that the data communicated stays anonymized.